suned/stateless/README.md

 run(effect)
 ```

-Our type-checker will likely infer the types `console` to be `MockConsole`, so we have moved the initialization to a function with the annotated return type `Handler[Console`].
+Our type-checker will likely infer the type of`console` to be `MockConsole`, so we have moved the initialization to a function with the annotated return type `Handler[Console`].
 Otherwise, our type checker will not be able to infer that the handler in fact handles the `Console` ability of `say_hello`.

 ### Async
 The `Async` ability is used to run code asynchronously, either with `asyncio` or `concurrent.futures`.